sathia27/sathia27.github.com/_posts/2021-08-13-go-private-fields-and-json.md

 trip/trip.go:10:4: struct field tripType has json tag but is not exported
 ```

-It's always safe to use json tags even when keys are same, this helps to avoid mistakes at some extent.
+It's always safe to use json tags even when keys are the same, this helps to avoid mistakes to some extent.
 When invoking `vet` would show warnings when you are using private variables with `json` tag.

 Note: Go compiler still will not throw error for above scenario.